Alejandra-savagebriz/Term-Project-1/Report.md

+<p align="justify">The **Extract** part consisted in extracting and joining data from the following source tables (orders, customers, order_items, products, category_name_t, seller, reviews, payments) based on common keys (customer_id, order_id, product_id, product_category_name, seller_id).

+The **Transform** part consisted in the following:
+  - `UPPER(TRIM(orders.order_status)) AS OrderStatus`: Converts the order status to uppercase and removes leading and trailing spaces.
+  - `UPPER(TRIM(customers.customer_city)) AS City`: Converts the customer city to uppercase and removes leading and trailing spaces.
+  - `ROUND(AVG(reviews.review_score), 2) AS AverageReviewScore`: Calculates the average review score from the 'reviews' table and rounds it to two decimal places.
+  - `ROUND(SUM(order_items.price + order_items.freight_value), 2) AS TotalRevenue`: Calculates the total revenue by summing the price and freight value from the 'order_items' table and rounds the result to two decimal places.
+  - `ROUND(AVG(order_items.price + order_items.freight_value), 2) AS AverageOrderValue`: Calculates the average order value by averaging the sum of price and freight value from the 'order_items' table and rounds the result to two decimal places.
+  - `YEAR(orders.order_purchase_timestamp) AS OrderYear`: Transforms the date timestamp into years.
+  - `MONTHNAME(orders.order_purchase_timestamp) AS OrderMonth`: Transforms the date timestamp into months and returns only the month name.
+  - `UPPER(TRIM(payments.payment_type)) AS PaymentType`: Converts payment types to uppercase and removes leading and trailing spaces.

+The **Load** part consisted in creating a new table _Supermarket_info_ and loading it with the result of the transformation.

-To optimize the process and ensure repeatability, a stored procedure named **CreateSupermarket_info()** was created, streamlining the formation of this filtered table (**Supermarket_info**) by extracting details from the array of datasets.
+<p align="justify">To optimize the process and ensure repeatability, a stored procedure named **CreateSupermarket_info()** was created, streamlining the formation of this filtered table (**Supermarket_info**) by extracting details from the array of datasets.
 This approach simplifies the procedure, enabling a more efficient conversion of unprocessed data into well-structured, insightful data within the MySQL database.

 The utilization of events was essential for automating and executing the various ETL tasks within the project.
 Events are a fundamental component of MySQL, allowing for the scheduling and execution of tasks at specified intervals.
 To ensure the correct execution of these ETL jobs, an initial event was created (**CreateSupermarket_info()**) following an evaluation of the scheduler's status.
 This event was  designed to execute the ETL process established in the preceding step.
 It was scheduled to run at one-minute intervals, consistently, over the course of an hour.
 ![image](https://github.com/Alejandra-savagebriz/Term-Project-1/assets/88064979/9d0ec44c-5fe3-48b9-8e55-17be3c1ec51c)

-## Triggers
+## Events and Store Procedures
+The event **'CreateSupermarket_infoEvent** was configured to execute the previously established ETL process at a recurring interval of every minute.
+Throughout its execution, the event accomplishes two crucial tasks: firstly, it records a timestamped message denoting the execution time into the 'messages' table, serving as a log for monitoring purposes.
+Secondly, it invokes the 'CreateSupermarket_info' stored procedure, thereby initiating the ETL process.
+This event-driven approach not only automates the execution of ETL tasks but also provides a systematic means of logging execution times, contributing to the overall efficiency and traceability of the data processing workflow.

+The stored procedure named **CreateSupermarket_info** performs a crucial role in the database by generating and populating the 'Supermarket_info' table (data warehouse).
+The procedure begins by checking for the existence of the table; if present, it is dropped to ensure a fresh start.
+Subsequently, a new 'Supermarket_info' table is created and loaded with data sourced from various tables, including 'orders,' 'customers,' 'order_items,' and others, through a series of INNER JOIN operations.
+The procedure incorporates data transformations such as converting text fields to uppercase, trimming spaces, rounding numeric values, and extracting temporal information.
+This orchestrates the creation of a structured and consolidated 'Supermarket_info' table, facilitating a comprehensive view of relevant information within the database.

+**See trigger in Extras section**

 ## Data Marts
 <p align="justify"> Constructing data marts and views within MySQL is important for the creation of the analytics plan subsequent to an ETL (Extract, Transform, Load) process.
 Data marts represent purpose-built data subsets tailored for specific business units or functions.
 This segmentation of data into specialized marts facilitates a streamlined focus on precise analytical requirements, thereby expediting query processing and alleviating the computational burden on the primary database.
 Views, in contrast, offer abstract data representations that grant analysts access to intricate data without altering the underlying architecture.
 They simplify the data retrieval process, and through transformations or aggregations, views render data in a more accessible format for analytical purposes.